jamessynge/TinyAlpacaServer/README.md

 Automated tests of the entire system aren't yet implemented.

-There are TODOs throughout the code representing various improvements I'd like to make, including modifying the guarantees provided by the TAS_CHECK macro: I think it should be changed so that the expression is always evaluated, regardless of whether a message is logged upon failure.
-The same doesn't apply to the TAS_DCHECK macro.
+There are TODOs throughout the code representing various improvements I'd like to make, including modifying the guarantees provided by the MCU_CHECK macro: I think it should be changed so that the expression is always evaluated, regardless of whether a message is logged upon failure.
+The same doesn't apply to the MCU_DCHECK macro.

 ## Approach